Affinoids in the Lubin-Tate perfectoid space and special cases of the local Langlands correspondence

-The following can be found, for instance, in \cite[Definition 10.2]{LicKnot} \begin{Prop} Let $(V, Q)$ be as above.
+The following can be found, for instance, in \cite[Definition 10.2]{LicKnot}: \begin{Prop} Let $(V, Q)$ be as above.
 Suppose that $Q$ is non-degenerate (so that $m=2r'$ is even) and $k=\bbF _2$.
 Then the number of elements of the fiber $Q^{-1}(1)$ is either $2^{m-1}-2^{r'-1}$ or $2^{m-1}+2^{r'-1}$.
 We have $\Arf (Q)=0$ in the first case, and $\Arf (Q)=1$ in the second case. \end{Prop}

 We record an elementary computation of the cohomology of certain varieties associated to quadratic forms. \begin{Prop} Let $Q$ and $k$ be as above.
-Assume that $Q$ is non-zero.
 Let $X_0 $ be the algebraic variety defined by the Cartesian diagram;